yunawuuu/finalProject/README.md

 This repository will be where you complete your final project for the class Big Data and Economics.

 ## Steps to get started:
-1. Fork this repository to your repo.
-2. Make this repository private by navigating to `Settings` and changing it to private under the **Danger Zone**
+1. Make this repository private by navigating to `Settings` and changing it to private under the **Danger Zone**
-3. Make me (kgcsport) a collaborator on your repository under `Settings` > `Collaborators and teams`.
-Use the green `Add people` button.
-You can give me `Read` or `Triage` access.
-4. Clone your repository to your personal computer, so you can get to work and add files iteratively.
+2. Clone your repository to your personal computer, so you can get to work and add files iteratively.
-5. Start developing your project.
+3. Start developing your project.

 # README (insert a title here)
 *Use this space to create a README for the project so that I (or someone else) could happen upon this repository and understand: